The University of Auckland Human Participants Ethics Committee (UAHPEC)

-- Please proofread your application and public documents closely and ensure that these are edited by someone with an excellent grasp of English edits these.
+- Please proofread your application and public documents closely and ensure that these someone with an excellent grasp of English edits these.
 Consider consulting with the University of Auckland English Language Enrichment Service.

-There are two routes of ethical review for all studies, including Masters and Doctoral theses and staff research projects: Low Risk Review and Full Review.
+There are two routes of ethics review by UAHPEC, including Masters and Doctoral theses and staff research projects: Low Risk Review and Full Review.

 A low risk research project is one where there is a low risk of physical harm, psychological harm, exploitation or other potential adverse effect.
 Participants must give full informed consent and must have the right to choose anonymity in all reporting.

 An example of a low risk application is an anonymous on-line questionnaire.